 Hirzel Dreyfuss & Dempsey’s experienced franchise attorneys give prospective franchisees an advantage by providing a detailed analysis of the relevant legal franchise documents (including the FDD, the proposed Franchise Agreement, and any related agreements).
 Our attorneys will identify potential problems with the terms of the franchise documents, summarize the rights and obligations of the franchisee and franchisor, highlight important dispute resolution procedures, and scrutinize the franchise documents for provisions which might need to be addressed in future discussions with a franchisor.

 After completing the detailed analysis, our attorneys will then provide a consultation, either in person or over the telephone, to discuss any issues with the client that were discovered during the analysis.
-The entire analysis and follow-up consultation is provided for a single fixed fee, so you will know exactly what you will receive and exactly how much it will cost before you decide to hire our firm.
-In most instances, the fixed price for the detailed analysis and follow-up consultation will be between $1,250.00 and $1,750.00.
+Lastly, the firm will negotiate on your behalf the terms of the franchise agreement directly with the franchisor.
+The entire analysis, follow-up client consultation, and negotiation is provided for a single fixed fee, so you will know exactly what you will receive and exactly how much it will cost before you decide to hire our firm.
+In most instances, the fixed price for the detailed analysis and follow-up consultation will be $2,500.00.

 After the analysis and consultation, Hirzel Dreyfuss & Dempsey’s attorneys are available to provide further legal advice and assistance to franchisees before they finalize the purchase of a franchise business.
 For example, our attorneys can provide ongoing advice during negotiations with a franchisor and, if desired, can even participate directly in such negotiations to advance the interests of our franchisee clients.